ecohealthalliance/eidith/README.md

 The **eidith** package contains no data.
 To access data via this package, you must be a member of the PREDICT project.

-The package has been updated following the end of the PREDICT project in September 2020.
-It now accesses a static backup of the EIDITH database, with permission enforced via Google Drive.
-Contact Emma if you need access.

 ### Package Installation